 The SRARP partnered with filmmaker Patrick Hayes for the making of this short film on the community of Hawthorne.
 Conducting interviews with two of its last residents and discussing how historical documents and the latest archaeological techniques will ensure the protection of the area, this documentary will draw the viewer into the very tumultuous time of this small community through documents, photos, and the memories of those who lived it.
 27 minutes

-In 2014, members of the Savannah River Archaeological Research Program (SRARP) conducted a Ground Penetrating Radar and Archaeological Survey of the 18th century chapel located in Walterboro, South Carolina.
+In 2014, members of the Savannah River Archaeological Research Program (SRARP) conducted a Ground Penetrating Radar and Archaeological Survey of the 18th-century chapel located in Walterboro, South Carolina.
 This began our interest in this important low-country cultural and historic resource.
-Now the SRARP, the Colleton County Historical Society, Dr. Sarah Miller, and the University of South Carolina - Salkehatchie, are all collaborating on a documentary of Pos Pon Chapel which will discus its history, heritage tourism, and historic preservation.
+Now the SRARP, the Colleton County Historical Society, Dr. Sarah Miller, and the University of South Carolina - Salkehatchie, are all collaborating on a documentary of Pos Pon Chapel, which will discuss its history, heritage tourism, and historic preservation.
 37 minutes

 This short film briefly discusses the coming of the Atomic Energy Commission to Barnwell County and the displacement of the town of Dunbarton and its three hundred residents.
 Place and memory are very important to those who have the chance to visit.
 The thoughts and memories captured of these two former residents are funny, engaging, and poignant.
 15 minutes